-The guidance is effective for annual periods beginning on or after 1 January 2013.
+For companies which apply IFRS as adopted by the EU the guidance is effective for annual periods beginning on or after 1 January 2014.
 The IASB issued amendments to IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities.
 The amendments change the transition guidance to provide further relief from full retrospective application.
 The date of initial application' in IFRS 10 is defined as 'the beginning of the annual reporting period in which IFRS 10 is applied for the first time'.
 The assessment of whether control exists is made at 'the date of initial application' rather than at the beginning of the comparative period.
 If the control assessment is different between IFRS 10 and IAS 27/SIC-12, retrospective adjustments should be determined.
 However, if the control assessment is the same, no retrospective application is required.
 If more than one comparative period is presented, additional relief is given to require only one period to be restated.
 For the same reasons IASB has also amended IFRS 11 Joint Arrangements and IFRS 12 Disclosure of Interests in Other Entities to provide transition relief.
-This guidance has not yet been endorsed by the EU.
-The Group is yet to assess Transition Guidance's full impact and intends to adopt the Transition Guidance no later than the accounting period beginning on or after 1 January 2013.
+The Group is yet to assess Transition Guidance's full impact and intends to adopt the Transition Guidance no later than the accounting period beginning on or after 1 January 2014.